Bukhara, what to see in the jewel of the Silk Road

 Mausoleum of Ismail Samani

-The building is modest in size, but striking in detail: its worked brick creates complex geometric patterns without resorting to ceramics or colors.
-It is a masterpiece of early Islamic art and a symbol of the cultural renaissance of the Persian world following Islamization.
-Today, it is considered one of the best-preserved 10th-century monuments in the entire Islamic world.
+The building is modest in size, but striking in its details.
+Its worked brick creates complex geometric patterns without the use of ceramics or colors.
+It is a masterpiece of early Islamic art and a symbol of the cultural renaissance of the Persian world after Islamization.
+Today it is considered one of the best-preserved 10th-century monuments in the entire Islamic world.

-Chor Minor, which means "four minarets," is a unique and charming structure.
-Built in the 19th century by a wealthy Turkmen merchant as part of a private madrasa, its architecture is quite different from the traditional Bukharan style.
-Its four towers crowned by blue-green domes give it an almost fairytale-like feel, reminiscent of buildings more typical of India or Persia.
+Chor Minor, meaning “four minarets,” is a unique and mesmerizing structure.
+Built in the 19th century by a wealthy Turkmen merchant as part of a private madrasa, its architecture deviates significantly from the traditional Bukhara style.

 Antigua Madraza de 4 Minaretes Redondeados, Chor Minor